milescb/PiWebsite/README.md

 }
 ```

 Note: this is a very bare-bones configuration.
 Other security measures may be added to enhance the security of the website at configuration level.
+In the case of the cloudflare solution, remove the first redirect block, and only listen on the 80 port.

-### Configure ssl
+### Configure ssl (optional)

 Install `certbot` to deal with obtaining an ssl certificate